dubuisa/hocr_utils/README.md

 ## Transform pdf to hOCR

-Requires `pytesseract, pdf2image` dependencies as well as the requested tesseract language pack.
+Requires `pytesseract`, `pdf2image` dependencies as well as the requested tesseract language pack.

 ```python